strategineer/personal-website/content/books/2022-11-20/index.md

   series: Noumena
   year: "2022"
 star_rating: 2
-title: Truth Of The Divine - A Novel
+title: Truth Of The Divine
 ---

 Aliens on Earth in the early/mid 2000s and everything that follows from that.
 Sequel to Axiom's End, continues Cora's story and adds some new fresh characters (alien and otherwise) into the mix.